upstairs-at-erics/pptx-template-filler/README.md

 # PPT Template Filler API

-A high-performance REST API and Admin UI for automating PowerPoint document generation.
+A high-performance REST API and Admin UI for automating PowerPoint document generation built in Flask.
 Using standard `.pptx` files as templates containing multiple `{{tagname}}`, tags can be automatically replaced with dynamic data and fully populated powerpoint file downloaded.

 ## Screenshots